-If you want to stay active on your trip to Provincetown, look no further than the Province Lands Bike Trail.
+If you want to stay active on your trip to Provincetown Massachusetts, look no further than the Province Lands Bike Trail.
 Covering over five miles of hilly terrain, this paved pathway is the ideal spot to walk, run, or bike while enjoying the beech forest, cranberry bogs, and sand dunes of Cape Cod.
 Beginning at the Province Lands Visitor Center, it leads to both Herring Cove Beach and Race Point Beach.
 The Province Lands cover 4,000 acres of land, and are the perfect place to go for a contemplative journey or for a taste of coastal nature.

 As a coastal community, Provincetown is abundant in opportunities to get in the water and to get out on it.
 Don’t miss your chance to get a dose of Vitamin Sea by hopping aboard!
 Provincetown Boat Charters offers daytime and sunset excursions, along with naturalist trips and special occasions, and Moment Sailing Adventures offers customizable chartered trips.
 If you prefer to get a little bit closer to the water, try out Provincetown Aquasports, where you can rent surfboards, kayaks, and stand up paddleboards.
 There are always cool things to do in Provincetown MA out on the water.

 Numerous tour operators based in P-Town offer boat rides out to Stellwagen Bank, a National Marine Estuary just north of Provincetown where whales can be found feeding many months throughout the year.
 Common sightings include humpback and finback whales, in addition to dolphins and seals.
 Being out on the water is a beautiful and awe-inspiring way to experience this special preserve and take in a new perspective of the Cape.